fangwei123456/spikingjelly/docs/source/tutorials/en/precision.rst

 When FP8 is faster
 ------------------

 FP8 benefits large matrices, not every low-precision workload.
-It does not help the regular FC-SNN training case or the current Spikformer DDP case; sufficiently wide Linear and FC-SNN inference workloads do.
+FC-SNN depends on the neuron backend and the Linear-to-neuron boundary; Spikformer has a larger convolution, BatchNorm, and neuron share and does not cross the FP16/BF16 baseline on one GPU yet.

-Measurements were taken on 2026-08-29.
-Linear and FC-SNN used one RTX 5090 32 GiB GPU, while DDP used two.
-The software stack was PyTorch 2.11.0+cu128 and Transformer Engine 2.18.0.
-Linear and FC-SNN ran three times with rotated precision order, and the tables report medians.
+The dense Linear and two-GPU DDP results below were measured on 2026-08-29 with Transformer Engine 2.18.0.
+The replacement FC-SNN rows and the new single-GPU Spikformer rows were measured on 2026-08-30 with PyTorch 2.11.0+cu128, Transformer Engine 2.17.1, and one 32-GiB RTX 5090.
+The latter used 2.17.1 because the image's TE 2.18.0 extension could not load; the two software stacks must not be conflated.
+Each FC-SNN/Spikformer steady-state case used three independent processes and reports the median.
 A 5% throughput increase is the cutoff for a useful win.
 Model conversion is excluded from timing.

 Linear/GEMM crossover